-- (1) No person shall use or operate any fuel-burning equipment on any premises contrary to the authorization referred to in section 7. - (2) Where fuel-burning equipment has been used or operated on the premises in contravention of subsection (1): - (a) the owner and occupier of the premises and the operator of the fuel-burning equipment shall each be guilty of an offence; - (b) The municipality may on written notice to the owner and occupier of the premises: - (i) revoke its authorization under section 7; and - (ii) order the removal of the fuel-burning equipment from the premises at the expense of the owner and operator and within the period stated in the notice.
+- (1) No person shall use or operate any fuel-burning equipment on any premises contrary to the authorisation referred to in Section 7. - (2) Where fuel-burning equipment has been used or operated on the premises in contravention of subsection (1):- - (a) the owner and occupier of the premises and the operator of the fuel-burning equipment shall each be guilty of an offence; - (b) the municipality may on written notice to the owner and occupier of the premises:- - (i) revoke its authorisation under Section 7; and - (ii) order the removal of the fuel-burning equipment from the premises at the expense of the owner and operator and within the period stated in the notice.